 12. Edinburgh Zoo

-Edinburgh Zoo is popular with families and animal lovers wanting to get up close to over 1,000 animals.
+Edinburgh Zoo is popular with families wanting to get up close to over 1,000 animals.
 Some of the most popular attractions are the penguin walks and getting to see the resident giant pandas (note that you usually get a set viewing time slot as they are so popular!).
-Other animals we enjoyed seeing were the tigers, lions, wallabies, chimps, red panda, and monkeys.
+Other animals we’ve enjoyed seeing here are the tigers, lions, wallabies, chimps, red panda, and monkeys.

 13. Scottish National Gallery

 If you love art, you’ll want to save at least an hour or two to stroll the Scottish National Gallery, one of many excellent free museums in Edinburgh.
 Located on The Mound near Princes Street Gardens and the Scott Monument, Scotland’s National Art Gallery houses a large collection of paintings and other art from the Renaissance up to the start of the 20th century, with both Scottish and international artists represented.

 14. Scottish National Portrait Gallery